 A forced marriage is a marriage in which one or both spouses do not consent to the marriage but are coerced into it.
 Duress can include physical, psychological, financial, sexual and emotional pressure.
 In cases of vulnerable adults who lack the capacity to consent to marriage, coercion is not required for a marriage to be forced.Forced marriage is a criminal offence and can seriously affect the health and development of those affected.
-All agencies must cooperate and work together to protect children and young people at risk of or who have been forced to marry.

-“Honour-based violence” usually occurs with some degree of approval by family and/ community members and it has an international dimension as victims can be taken overseas where the violence is then perpetrated.
+Failure to adhere to the correct code of behaviour is an indicator to the family that the person cannot be controlled to conform and this brings ‘shame’ to the family.
+‘Honour-based violence’ usually occurs with some degree of approval by family and/ community members and it has an international dimension as victims can be taken overseas where the violence is then perpetrated.
 It can also be a trigger for a forced marriage.

 Child abuse linked to faith or belief can be open to several different interpretations.
-This section focuses on children and young people accused of being a witch or of witchcraft and being abused because it is believe that they are “possesed” by evil spirits (spirit possession).
+This section focuses on children and young people accused of being a witch or of witchcraft and being abused because it is believe that they are ‘possesed’ by evil spirits (spirit possession).
 Abuse linked to faith or belief is detrimental to the health and wellbeing of children and young people and can have serious consequences.

 Breast Flattening is the process during which young pubescent girls’ breasts are ironed, massaged, flattened and/or pounded down over a period of time (sometimes years) in order for the breasts to disappear or delay the development of the breasts entirely.”